Desert Caves and Caving

-Caves have always been known as repositories of archeological material.
+Caves have always been known as repositories of archaeological material.
 Some of the oldest evidence about the activities of human ancestors comes from caves.
-In the caves of Arizona's Grand Canyon and in lava tubes of El Malpais National Monument in New Mexico, important archeological discoveries are made every year in the form of excavations of ancient pottery, figurines made from twigs and evidence of the use of caves for habitation.
+In the caves of Arizona's Grand Canyon and in the lava tubes of El Malpais National Monument in New Mexico, important archaeological discoveries are made every year in the form of excavations of ancient pottery, figurines made from twigs and evidence of the use of caves for habitation.
 In the Slaughter Canyon Cave in Carlsbad Caverns National Park, recent studies led to the discovery of one of only three deep cave art sites in the United States.

 The National Park Service (NPS) works in conjunction with the National Speleological Society (NCC) and Bat Conservation International (BCI) to secure assistance with inventories, surveys, monitoring, and exploration of caves and preservation of bat habitats.

 While there are many caves in the desert regions of the Southwest, most are well-kept secrets, even when they occur on public lands.
 A very small number of these cavernsm have been opened to the public, and are administered by government agencies.
 A few, like California's Mitchell Caverns and Arizona's Grand Canyon Caverns, are operated by private owners.
 Caves that are open to the public and require no special equipment to enter, are called Show Caves.